The Perfect 2 Days in Arches National Park Itinerary

 Lunch at the Visitor Center

-The one visitor center in Arches National Park, located just inside the entrance, is generally open every day except December 25, with hours varying by season.
 When open, restrooms and drinking water are generally available, and you can also learn more about the park’s history with exhibits, a park movie, and a bookstore.

 A short one- or two-hour stop here on the first day of your Arches itinerary for a picnic-style lunch is a great way to take a rest in the hotter part of the day and prepare for what the afternoon and evening have to offer.

-Hike the Devil’s Garden Area
+Hike the Devil’s Garden Trail

 With some morning sightseeing under your belt, and after having taken a lunch break in the shade, take the opportunity to head into the farther reaches of Arches and explore the Devil’s Garden Area.
 This network of trails begins at the Devil’s Garden Trailhead, where many different trails and points of interest branch off and can be accessed.